LouisDesdoigts/dLux/README.md

 Installation: ```pip install dLux```

-If you want to run the tutorials, you can install the 'extra' dependencies: ```pip install 'dLux[extras]'```
+If you want to run the tutorials locally, you can install the 'extra' dependencies like so: ```pip install 'dLux[extras]'```

 ## Collaboration & Development

 We are always looking to collaborate and further develop this software!
 We have focused on flexibility and ease of development, so if you have a project you want to use ∂Lux for, but it currently does not have the required capabilities, have general questions, thoughts or ideas, don't hesitate to [email me](louis.desdoigts@sydney.edu.au) or contact me on [twitter](https://twitter.com/gradientrider)!
+More details about contributing can be found in our [contributing guide](CONTRIBUTING.md).

 ## Publications